 A Dance with Dragons

-Ser Harys Swyft, the Master of Coin under Lord Regent Kevan Lannister, has written to the banks of both Pentos and Myr in order to gain the crown a new loan so they can placate the Iron Bank of Braavos, so far however he has been unsuccessful.
-Before his death, Lord Kevan suggests Ser Harys travel to Braavos and treat with the bank in person.
+Ser Harys Swyft, the master of coin under Lord Regent Kevan Lannister, has written to the banks of both Pentos and Myr in order to gain the crown a new loan so they can placate the Iron Bank of Braavos, but so far he has been unsuccessful.
+Before his death, Kevan suggests Harys travel to Braavos and treat with the bank in person.